mvanderkamp/westures/readme.md

 * `npm run build:dev` - Builds the unminified library with webpack
 * `npm run build:prod` - Builds the minified library with webpack
 * `npm run docs` - Builds the docs with esdocs

+## Browser Compatibility

+Below is a list of confirmed browser and device compatibility that I have confirmed either though the physical device or by way of a Virtual Machine.
+If you have any issues or would like to contribute to this list, please pull request onto this readme file.

+Confirmed browser compatibility with:
+Chrome 22+
+Firefox 18+
+Safari 7+
+Edge 13+

+Tested/ Developed on :
+iPhone 4, 5, 6, 6+
+iPad Pro
+Samsung Galaxy s6
+Microsoft Surface Book

 ---
 # License